openstack/nova/doc/source/cli/nova-manage.rst

     --verbose will print the results of the archive operation for any tables that were changed.
 Specifying --until-complete will make the command run continuously until all deleted rows are archived.
 Use the --max_rows option, which defaults to 1000, as a batch size for each iteration.
+Specifying --purge will cause a `full` DB purge to be completed after archival.
+If a date range is desired for the purge, then run ``nova-manage db purge --before
+    <date>`` manually after archiving is complete.

 ``nova-manage db purge [--all] [--before <date>] [--verbose]``